imawizard/MiguruWM/Readme.md

 ## Documentation

+When modifying **mwm.ahk** to your liking, see the following docs:

 - [`mwm := MiguruWM(...)`](lib/miguru/miguru.ahk#L51-L108)
 - [`mwm.Do(...)`](lib/miguru/miguru.ahk#L153-L173)
 - [`mwm.Set(...)`](lib/miguru/miguru.ahk#L179-L195)
 - [`mwm.Get(...)`](lib/miguru/miguru.ahk#L199-L210)
 - [`mwm.VD`](lib/vd/vd.ahk#L56-L236)

+The hotkeys I use can be found [here](https://github.com/imawizard/Amalgamation.keylayout/blob/master/windows/mwm.ahk).

 For help on how to adjust the hotkeys, see the [AutoHotkey documentation](https://www.autohotkey.com/docs/v2/Hotkeys.htm).

 ## How to use

-The hotkeys are the same as in [Getting started with xmonad](https://xmonad.org/tour.html), in short:
+The default hotkeys in **mwm.ahk** are the same as in [Getting started with xmonad](https://xmonad.org/tour.html), in short:

 #### General